JuaneloJuanelo/WordAPI2/resources/body.md

 # Body
  Represents the body of document or section.
-If used in a document context represents the entire document body.
-If used in a section context is limited to the section boundaries.
+If used in a document context, represents the entire document body.
+If used in a section context, is limited to the section boundaries.

 ## Properties